ShikyC/Taiko-Drum-Controller-Arduino/README.md

 The board is designed around the ESP32-S3-WROOM-1U module and the DMA-based firmware in this repository.
 Review the BOM and board files before ordering or assembly, especially while the housing and final assembly guide are still in progress.

+## 3D Printing

+The 3MF file is ready to be used with any slicer software and 3D printers.
+Tested with PLA.
+Note that for the best result, use 0.2mm nozzle.
+Larger nozzle can cause some thin walls to be broken.

 ## Credits

 - The PCB design is based on the open-source ESP32-S3 minimal system board project published on OSHWHub: [esp32s3-zui-xiao-xi-tong-ban-20241211](https://oshwhub.com/sun1053/esp32s3-zui-xiao-xi-tong-ban-20241211).